Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

-The original recipe of pesto has its origin in Italy, more specifically in Liguria, a small region in the northwestern part of the country.
+The original pesto recipe originates in Italy, specifically in Liguria, a small region in the northwestern part of the country.

-The modern tradition of pesto, however, calls for very specific and high-quality, borderline luxurious ingredients, such as basil leaves grown in Pra' (a Genovese neighborhood), extra virgin olive oil made in Liguria, pine nuts harvested in Pisa (the town with the leaning tower), Parmigiano Reggiano aged 30 months or more, Fiore Sardo (a 10-month old Sardinian sheep's cheese), garlic from Vesaslico (a small town known for its garlic), and coarse sea salt from Sicily.
+The modern Italian tradition of pesto, however, calls for very specific ingredients such as basil leaves grown in Pra’ (a Genovese neighborhood), extra virgin olive oil made in Liguria, pine nuts harvested in Pisa (the town with the leaning tower), Parmigiano Reggiano aged 30 months or more, Fiore Sardo (a 10-month old Sardinian sheep’s cheese), garlic from Vesaslico (a small town known for its garlic), and coarse sea salt from Sicily.

 Ingredients